Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

-\item[($\mathcal{E}$)] Move an arc with/without dots by an ambient isotopy of $D$ ignoring overlapping regions $R$ such that the result does not create loop components; where $R$ satisfies the condition given above.
-In particular, move a dot ignoring $R$. \end{enumerate}
+\item[($\mathcal{E}$)] In the above situation, move an arc with/without dots of the background by an ambient isotopy of $D$, with overlapping layers unchanged, under the condition that the result does not create loop components.
+In particular, move a dot in the arc ignoring overlapping layers.
+Further we require that the resulting graph is a dotted diagram. \end{enumerate}

 \end{definition}